George Mallory: Marriage and the First World War

 Christiana Ruth Turner was a daughter of architect Hugh Thackeray Turner and embroiderer Mary Elizabeth Turner.
 (Note: She died after developing pneumonia when Ruth was fifteen.)

 Mallory and the Turner family developed a close friendship and he regularly visited their dwelling at Westbrook.

-In April 1914, Mallory joined Thackeray and his daughters on a holiday in Venice, where Mallory and Ruth fell precipitately in love.
+In April 1914, Mallory joined Thackeray and his daughters on a holiday in Venice, where Mallory and Ruth fell in love.

 On 1 May 1914, at Westbrook, Mallory and Ruth became engaged.

 Thackeray purchased a six-bedroom house for them, named The Holt, in Godalming, Surrey.

 On 29 July 1914, six days before Britain entered the First World War, Mallory and Ruth were married in Godalming, (Note: In 1939, Ruth married her longstanding family friend, William Arnold-Forster, to whom Mallory had first disclosed his love for Ruth.
 In 1942, aged 50, Ruth died of cancer.) with Mallory's father performing the ceremony and Geoffrey Winthrop Young acting as best man.

 Mallory and Ruth had two daughters and a son: Frances Clare (1915–2001), Beridge Ruth, known as "Berry" (1917–1953), and John (1920–2011).

 Mallory enlisted in the war effort and started artillery training at Weymouth Camp in January 1916.

 Frank Fletcher, headmaster of Charterhouse, had initially challenged Mallory's inquiries about enlisting and asked the government about policies regarding schoolmasters enlisting.

 Mallory received additional training at the School of Siege Artillery at Lydd Camp.

 He arrived in France in May 1916 and fought at the Battle of the Somme in the 40th Siege Battery.

 Later that year, he was granted leave, spending ten days at Westbrook House with Ruth and daughter Clare before returning to France on Boxing Day.

 He was reassigned as an orderly officer, serving as a colonel's assistant at the 30th Heavy Artillery Group headquarters, three miles behind the front line, for the first weeks of 1917.

-At the beginning of February 1917, the command recommended Mallory for a staff lieutenancy; he rejected it and was instead assigned a liaison officer position to a French unit.
+At the beginning of February 1917, the command recommended Mallory for a staff lieutenancy, but he rejected it and was instead assigned a liaison officer position to a French unit.

 At the end of March, he applied to rejoin the 40th Siege Battery, which had moved to a new location.

 On 7 April, during the prelude to the Battle of Arras, he was back at the front with the 40th Siege Battery in an exposed observation post, directing artillery fire.